vjousse/vim-for-humans-book/rst/en/introduction.rst

     To invest time in your daily tool is something essential.
 You'll anyway have to learn keyboard shortcuts, so you'd better do it for something useful.
 If this investment is still profitable 10 years from now, it's the perfect investment, it's |vim|.

 **System and network administrator**
     If you use *Emacs*, then I can forgive you.
-If you use nano/pico, there is nothing I can do for you, otherwise, it's time to get some work done guys!
+If you use nano/pico, there is nothing I can do for you, otherwise, it's time to get some work done folks!
 To remotely administrate a Unix system is the perfect use case for |vim| (a powerful text editor without the need of a graphical interface).

 **Writer**
     If you write using Markdown/reStructuredText/WikiMarkup or LaTeX, |vim| will save you a lot of time.
 You'll not be able to go back to another editor after it, or you'll want to *Vimify* it at all costs.